-It might not always be possible for members of review panels or committees to avoid possible conflicts of interest as outlined above.
-In such cases, reviewers who have a conflict of interest are not assigned to review the applications in question and are asked to leave the room during discussion of those applications.
-They also do not score or vote on the applications at issue and refrain from commenting on them during the overall discussion and from all deliberations regarding recommendation of applications for funding.
-If several committee members are recused from the overall discussion of applications for such reasons, HEI invites external consultants to join the committee to fill in the missing areas of expertise.
+In some situations it may not be possible for members of review panels or Research Committee to avoid all possible conflicts of interest as outlined above.
+In such cases, the panel or Research Committee members who have a conflict of interest are not assigned to review the application(s) in question and are asked to leave the room during discussion of those application(s).
+They also do not score or vote on the application(s) at issue and refrain from commenting on them during the overall discussion, and in the case of the Research Committee, from all deliberations regarding recommendation of applications for funding.
+If several Research Committee members are recused from the overall discussion of applications for such reasons, HEI invites external consultants to join the Committee to fill in the missing areas of expertise.

-Site-Visits and Review of Study Progress
+Site-Visits and Review of Study Progress:

-HEI uses the same general procedures as those outlined above when seeking experts for site visits to investigator laboratories or for review of a study's progress.
-In some cases, however, the employees of HEI's sponsors might have the most appropriate expertise for certain aspects of a study; in such cases, HEI might use their expertise for site visits.
+HEI uses the same general procedures as those outlined above when seeking experts for site-visits to investigator laboratories or for review of a study's progress.
+In occasional cases, however, the most appropriate expertise for certain aspects of a study may be found in employees of HEI's sponsors; in such cases, HEI utilizes their expertise for site-visits and review of study's progress.

-Review of Final Reports
+Review of Final Reports:

-Final reports from HEI-funded investigators are reviewed in a two-stage process: first a peer review by external subject-matter experts and then by HEI's applicable review committee.
+Final reports from HEI- funded investigators are reviewed in a two- stage process: first a peer review by outside subject-matter experts and then by the Review Committee.
 HEI uses the same general principles as outlined above for such reviews and for preparation of commentaries.
-For studies that are particularly large and complex or have direct regulatory significance, HEI may organize a special panel to review the study; the same procedures apply for selection of panel members.
-Individuals associated with HEI's sponsors may be asked to serve as external reviewers of Special Reports, if they have unique expertise relevant to the topic.
+For studies that are particularly large and complex or have direct regulatory significance, HEI may organize a special panel to the review the study; the same procedures apply for selection of panel members.

-Special Reports
+Special Reports:

 For members appointed to panels charged with the preparation of a special report or communication (generally to review the scientific literature in a certain area or to evaluate important research by scientists not sponsored by HEI), HEI adopts the same policies for disclosure of conflicts of interest as for the appointment of Research or Review Committee members.
-HEI also subjects the reports prepared by such panels to peer-review, using the same general procedures for conflicts as described above for external reviews.
+The reports prepared by such panels also undergo peer-review at HEI, using the same general procedures for conflicts as described above for peer-review of final reports.
 However, panel reports may be sent for review to individuals whose work has been reviewed in the report or who have expressed specific views on the work being reviewed by the panel.

-Special Committee on Emerging Technologies
+Special Committee on Emerging Technologies:

-In appointing members to the Special Committee on Emerging Technologies and Fuels, or other similar committees or workgroups that advise HEI on its science and technical efforts but have no role in selecting, overseeing, or reviewing studies, HEI may appoint some members who are current or former employees of HEI's sponsors or other companies, or who represent other groups with acknowledged interests (such as trade associations or public interest groups).
+In appointing members to the Special Committee on Emerging Technologies and Fuels, or other similar committees or workgroups which advise HEI on its science and technical efforts but have no role in selecting, overseeing, or reviewing studies, HEI may appoint some members who are current or former employees of HEI's sponsors or other companies, or who represent other groups with acknowledged interests (such as trade associations or public interest groups).